A Practical Guide for Smaller Charities

 - Look at whether your current tools help you track actions to completion – or whether things slip between meetings

-Want to see how Governance360 helps charities manage their governance in one place?
+And to end – if you want to see how Governance360 helps charities manage their governance in one place?
 Take a look at how we support boards with workflow, action tracking, and a clear audit trail — making life easier whether you’re preparing for a review or acting on one.

 Last Updated: May 2026 Reading Time: 5 minutes